 I moved to Port Townsend in 2006.
 Here in PT, I learned to say "retire."
 Oh, I do continue to work (not very hard) as an independent producer of music and video.
 I still play guitar and recently took up the ukulele inspired by Jake Shimabukuro’s film Life on Four Strings.
 I'm having a blast with it.
 Jake opened up a whole new world of music for me.

-In 2014 I took a new (volunteer) job as the Board President of Camp Beausite which run programs for people with special needs.
+From 2014 to 2019 I was the Board President of Camp Beausite which run programs for people with special needs.
 It’s located in Chimacum, just down the road from Port Townsend.
 I shot a video of our summer programs.
 It shows better than words what Beausite is all about.
 See the video.

 I love working with Horses.
 Dad bought me a horse when I was 12 and I’ve had horses off and on most of my life.
 Recently I’ve worked with horses in Greece, South Africa (twice) and New Zealand.
 In the Fall of ’10 and again in ’14, I worked for Patricia Barlow-Irick at her ranch in New Mexico where she trains wild mustangs just brought in off the range.
 That experience was one of the most significant horse experiences I’ve ever had.
 After the ’14 trip, I took an amazing two day ride with Acacia Riding Adventures headed up by Dacodah Herkenhoff.
 They were perhaps the most exciting and challenging rides ever!